Can you smell the aroma… Of Christmas cookies, of course?!

-Reflecting on the birth of Jesus, especially born in a stable, wasn’t difficult this year as the grandson’s potty training was part of our daily routine.
-So, “potty-runs” were scheduled every 30 minutes throughout our fun-filled days of baking cookies.
-And of course, rewards for making the “big reveal” in the potty were yummy Christmas cookies.
-Today was a day of even bigger reward as another Paw Patrol stuffed doggie was welcomed into the pack!
+the grandson’s potty training was part of our daily routine.
+That meant “potty-runs” were scheduled every 30 minutes throughout our fun-filled days of baking cookies.
+And yes, rewards for making the “big reveal” in the potty were yummy Christmas cookies.
+Today was a day of an even bigger reward as another Paw Patrol stuffed doggie was welcomed into the pack!

 Jesus was born to change our lives!
 We were re-born to reflect that change as we search to know Him more and more throughout the entire year.